-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 She said one of their main priorities has been to collaborate with local governments to provide support to under-served communities by providing personal protective equipment, education materials, and resources as needed.

-Specifically highlighted by Dr. Underwood was the Health Equity Group's partnership with Harrisonburg to deliver hundreds of care kits with face masks, hand sanitizer, and multi-lingual flyers this past week.
+Specifically highlighted by Dr. Underwood was the Health Equity Group's

 The group is also launching a similar program in Richmond at a much larger scale, with 20,000 masks and 20,000 bottles of hand sanitizer expected to be delivered in the capital.